Find The Perfect QuietCool SystemCompare Whole House Fans Energy Efficiency

 Use This Chart To Select The Right Whole House Fans For Your Home: Whole house fans are measured by the amount of air they move which is referred to as "CFM."
 For proper airflow, a whole house fan system should generate CFM's that are between 2-3 times the sq. footage of the home.
 For example, a 1,500 sq. foot home should have whole house fans (either a single or combination of fans) that can produce a total of 3,000 to 4,500 CFM.

 Here Is Some More Sizing Help: #1 - Single Fan) Do you want a single fan installed in a central location?
-If yes, refer to the chart below and choose a "Classic Fan" or "Energy Saver Fan" that has a CFM that is 2-3 times your homes square footage.
+If yes, refer to the chart in the product specifications link below and choose a "Classic Fan" or "Energy Saver Fan" that has a CFM that is 2-3 times your homes square footage.
 With a single fan, the total cost of the fan and installation is less expensive compared to a multi-fan system.

 #2 - Multiple Fans) If you desire multiple fans, use the same formula (2-3 times your Sq.
 Footage) and choose a combination of fans by selecting ONE of the larger CFM Fans (QC CL-3100, QC CL-4700, QC CL-4500, QC CL-6400, or ES-2000, ES-2850 QC ES-5400) to be installed in the hallway and select one or more smaller fans (QC-1500, QC-2250, ES-1250, ES-1700) to be installed in each occupied bedroom that has attic space above the ceiling.
 The benefit of choosing a multi-fan and multi-location installation is that you can enjoy zoned cooling by being able to close your bedroom doors at night as well as the ability to turn individual fans on and off depending on your cooling needs and the outside temperature.
 The ideal setup is multiple fans wired to a series of wall switches with an electronic timer.
 Being able to run the QuietCool Fans all night while you sleep is a huge advantage on those hot summer nights, especially in upstairs bedrooms.
 Other manufacturers will not generally recommend that you place their whole house fans in a bedroom due to the loud noise that they generate.